Chart Color Schemes

 Burnside ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Burnside's population was found to be predominantly Australian-born, with 85.1% having been born there.
-The majority of residents were citizens, at 90.7%, and English was spoken exclusively at home by 94.3%.
-Christianity was the dominant religion in Burnside, practiced by 50.0% of people, compared to 52.2% across the rest of Queensland.
+Burnside's cultural diversity was found to be below average, with 85.1% of its population born in Australia and 90.7% being citizens.
+English was spoken as the only language at home by 94.3%.
+Christianity was the predominant religion, practiced by 50.0%, compared to 52.2% across Regional Qld.

 Frequently Asked Questions - Diversity